 He had already released two singles from the album, “Bad To Me” and “Money & Love,” which was met with mixed reviews from critics and fans.

 One of my favorite songs on the album is “2 Sugar,” which features Ayra Starr.
 She brought in her sound and rawness to the song.
-Ayra Starr says in the chorus that people shouldn’t come to her with their issues since she is battling her demons.
-Wizkid and Ayra continue by stating that although individuals have regrets and have to make difficult choices, they shouldn’t bring their problems to them.
+Ayra Starr says in the chorus that people shouldn’t approach her with their issues since she is battling her demons.
+Wizkid and Ayra continue by stating that although individuals have regrets and must make difficult choices, they shouldn’t bring their problems to them.
 Additionally, Wizkid discusses his desire to have a peaceful and no-stress lifestyle.
 With their melodies mixing beautifully, they both brilliantly perform the song.

-The song “Everyday” begins with a person speaking in a monologue about how love is liberating.
-Wizkid enters to express his gratitude for all he has and expresses his wish for everyone to achieve their goals.
-He also discusses the difficulties people encounter and shows that he is aware of them.
-The song strongly connects to the present circumstances of many people in Nigeria and that is why the song is one of the most relatable ones on the album.
-Wizkid performs it with a somber tune blended with an afro rhythm to give it a laid-back feel.
+The song “Everyday” begins with someone speaking in a monologue about how love is liberating.
+Wizkid enters to express his gratitude for all he has and wishes for everyone to achieve their goals.
+He also discusses people’s difficulties and shows that he knows them.
+The song strongly connects to the present circumstances of many people in Nigeria, and that is why the song is one of the most relatable ones on the album.
+Wizkid performs it with a sad tune blended with an afro rhythm to give it a laid-back feel.

 Shenseea and Skillibeng feature on “Slip N Slide.”
 Shenseea gave a brilliant performance of the chorus, which talks about desiring pleasure without unnecessary talk.
-Wizkid continues by describing how his romantic partner makes him happy and meets his sexual needs.
-He also mentions how obsessed he is with her physique and how it drives him crazy.
-Sincerely, without Skillibeng, whose vibe clashed with the intensity the song was intended to convey, Shenseea and Wizkid would have both performed the song flawlessly.
+Wizkid describes how his romantic partner makes him happy and meets his sexual needs.
+He also mentions his obsession with her physique and how it drives him crazy.

 “Deep” and “Flower Pads,” two of my favorite songs, discuss the fulfillment of sexual urges.
 Wizkid expresses his want to do everything for his love interest and reveals his obsession with her body.
 Both songs are delivered with a seductive touch to his voice.